uskhurshed/uskhurshed/README.md

     <li><strong>RESTful API Development</strong>: Expertise in developing and consuming RESTful APIs using Retrofit, OkHttp, and Gson for efficient network communication.</li>
     <li><strong>Git & Version Control</strong>: Experienced in using Git for source control management, with a solid understanding of branching, merging, and pull requests.</li>
     <li><strong>Dependency Injection (Dagger Hilt/Koin)</strong>: Proficient in implementing dependency injection using Dagger Hilt or Koin, promoting modularity and testability in Android applications.</li>
-    <li><strong>CI/CD Pipelines (Jenkins/GitHub Actions)</strong>: Experience in setting up and maintaining CI/CD pipelines to automate testing, building, and deployment of applications.</li>
     <li><strong>Unit Testing & TDD</strong>: Strong knowledge in writing unit tests using JUnit, Mockito, and practicing Test-Driven Development (TDD) to ensure high-quality code.</li>
-    <li><strong>GraphQL</strong>: Understanding of GraphQL principles and experience in querying and integrating GraphQL APIs in mobile applications.</li>
     <li><strong>Cloud Services (AWS/GCP)</strong>: Familiarity with deploying and managing applications using cloud platforms like AWS and Google Cloud Platform.</li>
     <li><strong>Multithreading & Concurrency</strong>: Expertise in handling multithreaded operations in Android, ensuring optimal performance and responsiveness.</li>
     <li><strong>Custom Views & Animations</strong>: Skilled in creating custom views and implementing advanced animations to enhance user experience in Android apps.</li>